jiabeiw68/proj3/README.md

 - bounce behavior

 ---
 ## Analysis Approach

-The accompanying notebook performs both **exploratory data analysis** and **statistical testing** to compare the two interface conditions.
+The analysis combines exploratory data analysis (EDA) with hypothesis testing to evaluate whether the treatment (Version B) leads to statistically significant differences compared to the control (Version A).

 ### Exploratory Data Analysis
-- dataset shape and structure checks
+- dataset structure and consistency checks
 - missing value inspection
-- group balance inspection
+- group balance validation
 - descriptive statistics by A/B group
-- visual comparison of binary and continuous outcomes
+- visual comparison of key engagement and conversion metrics

 ### Statistical Testing

+To formally evaluate the experimental results:

-- **two-sample proportion z-tests** for binary outcomes such as:
+- **Two-sample proportion z-tests** are applied to binary outcomes:
   - click-through rate
   - completion rate
   - bounce rate

-- **Welch’s t-tests** for continuous outcomes such as:
+- **Welch’s t-tests** are used for continuous outcomes:
   - time spent
   - page views
   - steps reached

-This combination of EDA and hypothesis testing helps evaluate whether interface design changes lead to meaningful differences in user engagement and task success.
+Statistical significance is evaluated at the 5% level (α = 0.05), and results are interpreted in the context of both statistical and practical significance.

+## Key Findings

+The analysis shows that Version B does not outperform Version A on key performance metrics.

+- Version B exhibits lower completion and click rates compared to Version A
+- Engagement metrics such as time spent, page views, and steps reached are also lower for Version B
+- Although bounce rate may improve slightly, this does not compensate for the decline in task completion

+Overall, the results suggest that the guided step-by-step interface introduces friction that negatively impacts user performance.

 ---

+## Conclusion

+Based on the experimental results, Version A (sidebar-based interface) remains the more effective design for supporting user engagement and task completion.

+The findings do not support deploying Version B in its current form.
+Further iterations may focus on reducing friction in the guided workflow while preserving its structural clarity.

 ## Repository Structure